kotfu/chogm/README.md

        -R, --recursive      recurse through the directory tree of each file
        -v, --verbose        show progress
        -h, --help           display this usage message
-       files_spec           owner:group:perms to set on files
+       file_spec           owner:group:perms to set on files
-       directories_spec     owner:group:perms to set on directories
+       directory_spec     owner:group:perms to set on directories
        file                 one or more files to operate on.
 Use '-' to
                             process stdin as a list of files

-    files_spec tells what owner, group, and permissions should be given to any files.
+    file_spec tells what owner, group, and permissions should be given to any files.
 Each of the three elements are separated by a ':'.
 If a value is not given for a particular element, that that element is not changed on the encountered files.

-    directories_spec works just like files_spec, but it is applied to directories.
-In addition, if you give a '-' as the owner or group, the same owner and group will be taken from the files_spec.
+    directory_spec works just like files_spec, but it is applied to directories.
+If any element of directory_spec is a comma, the value of that element will be used from file_spec

 Examples